On Safari in Trump's America

 In the moment, Hale had heard sentiments like this as disturbing, of a piece with the community’s self-satisfied separatism.
 In the report, it had been made to sound like a paean to localism.

 The report surprised me when I read it.
 Despite the great variety of views the researchers and I had heard on our tour, the report had somehow reached the conclusion that Wisconsinites wanted consensus, moderation, and pragmatism—just like Third Way.
 We had heard people blame each other for their own difficulties, take refuge in tribalism, and appeal to extremes.
 But the report mentioned little of that.
 Instead it described the prevailing attitude as “an intense work ethic that binds the community together and helps it adapt to change.”
+(Third Way disputes these characterizations of its report.)

 This supposedly universal belief in the value of hard work was the researchers’ principal finding from their trip to Wisconsin.
 “It is their North Star, guiding their sense of what is right and wrong, inside and outside of WI-3,” the report states.
 In the face of challenges, from school budget cuts to factory closures, the community had responded “with a fierce work ethic and a no-nonsense attitude.”